bio-tools/biotoolsSchemaDocs/controlled_vocabularies.rst

    "Downloads page", "Web page summarising general downloads available for the software."
    "Icon", "Icon of the software."
    "Ontology", "A file containing an ontology, controlled vocabulary, terminology etc."
-   "Other", "Other type of download for software - the default if a more specific type is not available."
    "Screenshot", "Screenshot of the software."
    "Source code", "Software source code."
    "Source package", "Source package (of various types) for the software."